marcellinus-witarsah/data-science-job-skill-extraction/README.md

 ### Data Annotation
 Annotate data before training the model, the annotation will be done using a [spacy annotator tool](https://tecoholic.github.io/ner-annotator/).
 Shout out to [tecoholic](https://github.com/tecoholic) the tool.

 ### Data Preparation
 Since spacy model is used, for those data that will used for training and validation must be in a [DocBin](https://spacy.io/api/docbin) format.
 While for testing we just need to convert it into .txt file.

-## About the Model
+## Modelling
 The model is called a named entity recognition (NER) model which is specifically used for tagging named entities (data science related skills) inside texts/ documents.
+For modelling we split the data before hand so that the proportion will be 70% training set, 15% development set and 15% test set.
+The model learn from the training set and development set for evaluating the model performance during training.

 ## Evaluation & Results
 To assess the performance of our Named Entity Recognition (NER) model, we used a straightforward method for classification, which includes the following metrics: